Grilled Peach Burrata Salad with Prosciutto and Arugula

 Instructions

-• Preheat your grill to medium high heat and brush oil on the grates.
+• Preheat the grill to medium-high heat and brush the grates with oil.

 A bowl of peach slices tossed in avocado oil.